mulesoft-catalyst/metrics-toolkit/README.md

 ## Common Errors

 ### Permission errors
-- All `403` errors, specifically, for the endpoint related to RTF deployments /hybrid/api/v2/ are permissions issues, be sure the user/connected-app has the right permissions (Runtime Manager and Runtime Fabric specifically): https://github.com/mulesoft-catalyst/metrics-toolkit#requirements
+- All `403` errors, specifically, for the endpoint related to RTF deployments /hybrid/api/v2/ are permissions issues, be sure the user/connected-app has the right permissions (Runtime Manager and Runtime Fabric specifically): [Requirements](#requirements)